letowebdev/Form-Validation-with-JS-Regular-Expression/README.md

 # Form validation with regular expression

-A simple form where validations in it where created by JavaScript regular expression.
+A simple form where validations in it were created by JavaScript regular expression.

 ### Prerequisites